harmony-one/horizon/docs/TASKS.md

 * EProver: `get receipt proof of a transaction from ethereum`
 * EVerifier: `ethereum receipt verify cli`

+## Functionality Assumptions and Process Items
+- [ ] DAG Production
+  * Are relayers compensated for creating DAG's?
+  * What is the ideal number of epochs DAGs are created for?
+  * How are DAG's distributed to relayers
+  * Aare there any performance issues with creating multipe (e.g. a years worth) of DAGs up front?
+  - [ ] Implementation Review: Process of MerkleRoot.sol updating the contract, which currently appears to be linked to an upgrade to the proxy of the whole EthHash.sol and ELC implementation.
+Would prefer to do this less frequently and ideally only upgrade the merkelRoot library (see EIP2535 Diamonds).
+- [ ] Gas Fees when Linking or Bridging Tokens.
+  * Are Gas fees on the receiving chain paid by users or the bridge.
+  - [ ] Implementation Review: Currently for the CLI we are using one wallet as we move forward to integrating with the front end, the various providers and signers need to be accomodated.

 ### Notes and recommendations

+**Functionality Testing**
+- [x] Deployments Work
+- [x] Relayer Works
+- [ ] Bridge Works
+- [ ] DAG Generation Process works

+**Code Optimization**
+- [ ] Update ethWeb3 and hmyWeb3 to check result of gas calc and default to env variables
+- [ ] Ensure compatablity with [node version 18](https://nodejs.org/en/about/releases/) [hardhat compatability](https://hardhat.org/reference/stability-guarantees#node.js-versions-support) intital test with node version 18.4.0 gave an error on deploy `Error HH108: Cannot connect to the network localgeth.` see [here](https://github.com/NomicFoundation/hardhat/pull/2705)
+- [ ] Capture all Payloads for relay and TokenMap
+- [ ] Update unit tests to use sample input files
+- [ ] Upgrade CLI commands into functional stages (e.g.
+  - [ ] infrastructure
+  - [ ] deployment *Note: may use hardhat cli for deployments*
+  - [ ] relayer (ethRelayer and ethHashProof (DAG))
+  - [ ] bridge (bridge, eprover, tokenLocker, tokenRegistry, etc))
+- [ ] For deployments use [hardhat-deploy](https://github.com/wighawag/hardhat-deploy#deploying-and-upgrading-proxies) instead of [openzepplin Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-hardhat-upgrades)
+- [ ] Review SmartContract error handling (e.g. [custom errors](https://blog.ricmoo.com/highlights-ethers-js-may-2021-2826e858277d))
+- [ ] Consolidate Packages relayer, tokenLocker(bridge) see [sushiswap sdk example](https://github.com/sushiswap/sdk/tree/canary/packages)
+- [ ] Review use of ethereumjs and ethereumjs-util in elc and eprover

 **Deploy updates**
 - [ ] Parameterize deploys (evaluate using [hardhat tasks](https://hardhat.org/guides/create-task) see [here](https://stackoverflow.com/questions/69111785/hardhat-run-with-parameters))